crigroup/osrobotics/control/principles.md

 # Principles of force control

-Consider a 1-DOF, linear, position-controlled robot as in Fig. 1.
+Consider a 1-DOF, linear, position-controlled robot as in the figure below.
 One would like to control the contact force $$f$$ between the robot end-effector and the wall so as to track a reference
 $$f_\mathrm{ref}$$, where $$f_\mathrm{ref}$$ is, for example, a